 Our family has grown in the past 12 months.
 Now as a family of four, we need a bigger family car instead of us all squeezing into my small car.
-In the next few months we will be starting to look around for a reasonably priced family car.
-Now there is pros and cons of buying a new car or a second hand car.
-But at the end of the day it’s down to what your personal finances are and your affordability.
+In the next few months, we will be starting to look around for a reasonably priced family car.
+Now there are pros and cons of buying a new car or a second-hand car.
+But at the end of the day, it’s down to what your personal finances are and your affordability.

 We will be looking at both options.
 But today I’m focusing on second hand cars and maintenance tips to keep you and your family safe as well as other road users.